 The Italian pavilion has plenty of terrific food and drink options, which is what you’d expect when you think of Italy!
 There are two different restaurants: Via Napoli (specializing in pizza) and Tutto Italia (pasta and meat dishes).

 Photo opportunity: at the front of the Italy pavilion is a set of bridges connecting to a “pier” which juts out into the lagoon.
 A terrific place for photos with the lagoon in the background.
+Another fantastic photo opportunity is the fountain in the middle of the Italy pavilion.

 The Mexican pavilion is a bit of an outlier: other World Showcase pavilions are usually wide open/have a open-street design to them, but the Mexican pavilion is one large building.
-Due to COVID restrictions Disney limits the amount of people inside the pavilion, and so you may see a line for this pavilion.
+Due to pandemic restrictions Disney limits the amount of people inside the pavilion, and so you may see a line for this pavilion.